stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 What to include in project documentation
 -----------------------------------------

-Give your users the information that they need, but not too much.
+Give users the information they need, but not too much.

 First, know which of these common audiences you're writing for: